 In an advance directive, include plans for your pacemaker.
 You can make the decision to turn off your pacemaker as part of the medical treatment you want at the end of life.

 Some electric devices have a strong electromagnetic field.
 This field can keep your pacemaker from working right for a short time.
 These devices are in your home, garage, workplace, and hospital.

-Check with your doctor or the manufacturer of your pacemaker.
-They can give you a full list of what is safe, what you need to avoid, and what you need to keep a short distance away from your ICD.
+Your doctor or the manufacturer of your pacemaker can give you a full list of what you need to avoid and what you need to keep a short distance away from your pacemaker.

 Here are some examples.

 Devices to avoid

 Avoid devices with strong electromagnetic fields, such as: